supyrow/krunner-pass/README.md

 ```
 Manual Build

-The instructions below are for advanced users.
+The instructions below are for ...  you know who you are.
 Note that they differ for KF5 and KF6 systems.
 For KF6 / Plasma 6:
 ```
 $ mkdir -p build && cd build